OXY2DEV/markview.nvim/README.md

     -- Returns the concealcursor to the global value when changing modes restore_concealcursor = false,

+    -- Is called after concealment starts
+    on_enable = function() end,
+    -- Is called after concealment is cleared on_disable = function() end,

     headings = {},
     code_blocks = {},
     block_quotes = {},